da0ran9e/Chat-Application/README.md

 |-- tests/                   // Include your test files here
 |-- docs/
 |   |-- README.md            // Project documentation and instructions
+|-- .gitignore               // Specify files and directories to be ignored by version control
 |-- Makefile                 // Makefile for building the project

 ```